 DO: Use non-acidic, alkaline or preferably neutral solvents for the cleaning of your marble flooring and don’t forget to switch up between your preferred choices of solvent every now and then to keep your marble floors looking as radiant as possible.

-SEALING YOUR MARBLE:
+SEALING YOUR MARBLE FLOOR:

-DON’T: Do not leave your marble flooring untreated after its installation as it will make it much more liable to to destruction and blemishes as compared to unsealed marble.
+DON’T: Do not leave your marble flooring untreated after its installation as it will make it much more liable to destruction and blemishes as compared to unsealed marble.

 DO: Sealing your marble flooring is strongly advised as it not only adds to the robustness of the marble stone but also limits the damage or staining caused by spills.
 Periodically sealing your marble with a good quality sealant will ensure that your marble floors stay in immaculate condition and will also add years to its life.
 Depending on the type of marble stone installed and the type of sealant used, you may have to reseal every three to six year to maintain your marbles appearance.
 However, it is advised to not overdo with the sealing.